TITLE 83: PUBLIC UTILITIES

 Now, therefore, in consideration of the premises and mutual covenants set forth in this Agreement, and other good and valuable consideration, the receipt, sufficiency and adequacy of which are hereby acknowledged, the Parties covenant and agree as follows:

 Article 1.
 Scope and Limitations of Agreement

-1.1 This Agreement shall be used for all approved interconnection requests for distributed generation facilities that fall under Levels 1, 2, 3 and 4 according to the procedures set forth in Part 466 of the Commission's rules (83 Ill.
+1.1 This Agreement shall be used for all approved interconnection requests for DER facilities that fall under Levels 1, 2, 3 and 4 according to the procedures set forth in Part 466 of the Commission's rules (83 Ill.
 Adm.
-Code 466) (referred to as the Illinois Distributed Generation Interconnection Standard).
+Code 466) (referred to as the Illinois Distributed Energy Resources Interconnection Standard).

-1.2 This Agreement governs the terms and conditions under which the distributed generation facility will interconnect to, and operate in parallel with, the EDC's electric distribution system.
+1.2 This Agreement governs the terms and conditions under which the DER facility will interconnect to, and operate in parallel with, the EDC's electric distribution system.